Thurlow Lieurance: Life

 Lieurance was born in Oskaloosa, Iowa, but his family relocated to Kansas when he was very young.
 Little is recorded about his early education; it is known that his father encouraged him to be a pharmacist, but that he preferred instead to follow a career in music.
 Upon the outbreak of the Spanish–American War he enlisted as a musician.
-With the cessation of hostilities, he moved to Ohio and enrolled in the Cincinnati College of Music, studying there until his savings from military service ran out.
+With the cessation of hostilities, he moved to Ohio and enrolled in the College of Music of Cincinnati, studying there until his savings from military service ran out.
 He was able to continue studying with Herman Bellstedt, a cornetist and bandmaster under John Philip Sousa.
 During his time at the Cincinnati College of Music, he studied theory, orchestration, harmony and arranging.
 In 1900 he sang with the chorus of Castle Square Garden Opera Company to learn of opera and its production.
 Around 1905, Lieurance joined the Chautauqua Society, working in traveling tent schools teaching music to American Indians.
 The contacts he made through this position led to an interest in Indian culture; he began to try to transcribe the songs that he heard, and began to teach himself the craft of making traditional Native American flutes.
 At about this time polio left Lieurance disabled; though he had very little use of his legs he was quite vigorous and mobile.

 Around 1909, Lieurance acquired a portable cylinder recording device from Edison Records, and carried it with him whenever he went to visit Indian performers.
 In October 1911 he recorded a Crow (Apsalooke) (maybe Oglala Lakota Sioux) singer, Sitting Eagle, also known as Mortimer Dreamer, then living on the Crow Reservation in Montana.
 From this recording he took the melody for his song "By the Waters of the Minnetonka".
 He set it to a harp-like accompaniment, and it was published by Theodore Presser in 1913 as "an Indian love song" with words by J. M. Cavanass, becoming an instant success and going through several editions; it was also frequently recorded in the years before 1950.

 The early editions of the published arrangements in 1915, 1917, and 1921 called for a violin or flute to echo the vocal melody, playing either a provided melody or ad lib.
 Possibly because of this, the melody is often played on the Native American flute.
 The performance notes from Lieurance's 1921 edition suggest:

 A violin typifies the wind, if you choose, echoes the soft harmonies of the accompaniment which rocks to and fro on harp chords, between the major key and its relative minor, in and out of that singular domain musicians know as the “added Sixth” chord and its derivatives.